kevinjagdeo/CS690-BusShuttleProject/README.md

 # CS690-BusShuttleProject

-This project is completed by Huseyin Ergin
+This project is completed by Kevin Jagdeo